Rodney Alcala: Identification, arrest, and conviction

 In 1971, Alcala obtained a job at a New Hampshire arts camp (Camp New Beginnings in the village of Georges Mills on Lake Sunapee) as a counselor for children using a slightly different alias, "John Burger."
-The FBI added Alcala to its list of Ten Most Wanted Fugitives in early 1971.
+The FBI added Alcala to its list of Most Wanted Fugitives in early 1971 (not to be confused with the Ten Most Wanted List).
 A few months later, two campers at the arts camp noticed his photo on an FBI poster at the post office.
 That August, Alcala was arrested and extradited to California.
 By then, Tali Shapiro's parents had relocated their entire family to Mexico and refused to allow Shapiro to testify at the trial.
 Without their primary witness, prosecutors were unwilling to charge Alcala with rape and attempted murder; he was instead convicted of child molestation, then a lesser charge, and sentenced to three years.
 Alcala was paroled in 1974 after thirty-four months.

 Release and re-arrest

 Less than two months after his release, Alcala was re-arrested and convicted for assaulting a 13-year-old girl identified in court records as "Julie J.", who had accepted what she thought would be a ride to school.
-Alcala was again paroled after serving two years, and released in 1977 as a registered sex offender.
+Alcala was again paroled after serving two years in prison, and released in 1977 as a registered sex offender.

 Hover disappearance

-After Alcala's second release in 1977, his Los Angeles parole officer made the unusual choice of permitting a repeat offender— and known flight risk — to travel to New York City.
+After Alcala's second release in 1977, his Los Angeles parole officer made the unusual choice of permitting a repeat offender—and known flight risk—to travel to New York City.
 New York Police Department investigators now believe that a week after returning to Manhattan, Alcala killed Ellen Jane Hover, 23-year-old daughter of nightclub owner Herman Hover and goddaughter of Dean Martin and Sammy Davis Jr. Hover was last seen at her New York apartment on July 15, 1977.
 Her datebook showed that she had an appointment to meet with one "John Berger" that same day.

 Later in 1977, the FBI received a tip about Alcala's 1971 arrest in New Hampshire, related to the Shapiro case in California.
 Alcala admitted under questioning to knowing Hover, but investigators could not arrest him, since they had not found her body.
 Her remains were discovered in 1978 buried under heavy rocks on a hillside overlooking the Hudson River, near a location on the John D. Rockefeller Estate where an aspiring model would later report that "Berger" had taken photos of her.